Dec 10, 2024

 1. Upselling and Cross-selling

-Encourage customers to purchase more by suggesting complementary products (cross-selling) or higher-end versions of items they're considering (upselling).
-Upsell & cross-selling helps grow revenue from a single transaction.
+With upselling and cross-selling techniques, you can encourage shoppers to purchase or spend more by suggesting complementary products (cross-selling) or higher-end versions of items they're considering (upselling).

 💡 Shopify app recommendations: